AP Top 25 Reality Check: Sun Belt gets slighted in rankings | Times Leader

 The greatest weekend in the history of Sun Belt football was not enough to push any of the conference’s upstarts into The Associated Press poll.

-Marshall and Appalachian State were left at the top of the others receiving votes list in Sunday’s presented by Regions Bank, the day after the Thundering Herd won at Notre Dame and the Mountaineers beat Texas A&M in College Station.
+Marshall and Appalachian State were left at the top of the others receiving votes list in Sunday’s AP Top 25 presented by Regions Bank, the day after the Thundering Herd won at Notre Dame and the Mountaineers beat Texas A&M in College Station.

 The Fighting Irish fell all the way out of the rankings with their 0-2 start.
 The Aggies managed to stick at No. 24, a curious development with App State unranked.